 Is Perth Tap Water Safe to Drink?
+[2022 Update]

 On its way from the treatment plant to you, it picks up a variety of things that give your water a distinct taste.
-There are an array of factors that affect how your water tastes, and it can even change over time and across different locations.
+There are an array of factors that affect how your water tastes and it can even change over time and across different locations.

 Studies have shown which specific TDS components make water taste the best.
 Highly rated water had relatively high concentrations of bicarbonate, sulphate, calcium and magnesium ions along with a higher pH.
 Poorly rated tap water, however, had higher concentrations of sodium, potassium and chloride ions.
 Other studies have shown that water activates the sour taste receptor cells on your tongue.

-How is Perth Tap Water Quality Checked?
+How Is Perth Water Quality Checked?

 Is Perth Tap Water Safe?

-Sodium in Perth Water
+Sodium in Perth Tap Water